beepbeeptechnology/beepbeeptechnology.github.io/docs/outbound.md

     Cloud hosted spreadsheets have taken away complexity around version control, but they still represent a risky point of failure and introduce human error, as well as 'helpful' automatic actions like dropping zeroes from the front of telephone numbers or changing all of your perfect ISO compliant dates into integers.

     === "Google Sheets"
         Google Sheets has very good integrations with BigQuery, which can be extremely helpful.
 You can query data in a Google Sheet [directly from BigQuery](https://cloud.google.com/bigquery/external-data-drive), and changes are reflected immediately when queried.
 You can also send data back the other way using [Connected Sheets](https://cloud.google.com/bigquery/docs/connected-sheets), and schedule extracts into your workbooks.
-However see above regarding workflow, moving data through a spreadsheet can seem like a good idea until it breaks and you have no debugging framework, or any idea where to start trying to fix it.
+This requires a GSuite for Business account.
+However, regarding this workflow: moving data through a spreadsheet can seem like a good idea until it breaks and you have no debugging framework, or any idea where to start trying to fix it.

     === "Microsoft Excel"
         MIcrosoft Excel _can_ connect to BigQuery, but setup is not trivial.
 You need to install the [Magnitude Simba ODBC driver for BigQuery](https://cloud.google.com/bigquery/providers/simba-drivers), which apparently works on Windows, Linux and MacOS.
 We have been able to get the connector working on Windows, however if you do need this workflow, then it might be worth thinking about your end-to-end workflow and whether it's still fit-for-purpose given the technical tools and resources we now have at our disposal.